pguti778/testinginjava/readme.md

 Some notes of the code above:
 - The `@Mock` annotation will create an instance mock variable.
-- If return is not configured for the method we want to execute, it will return `null`.
 - Mock will never invoke the real method.
 You have to explicitly define it to `thenCallRealMethod`
 - With the code above, you'll get a `Strict stubbing argument mismatch.`, meaning that you have to define the cases.
-The code should be
+- To return `null` instead of the error, the code should be:
 ```java
     lenient().when(remoteMD5Client.md5sum("simple")).thenReturn("empty");
 ```